 Doctoral students in the Fresno Clinical Psychology program also have the opportunity to gain practical skills by providing mental health services through the W. Gary Cannon Psychology Service Center, as well as through local psychology internships.

-The California School of Professional Psychology’s Fresno Clinical Psychology PhD program is accredited by the American Psychological Association (APA), which requires that we provide data on time to completion, program costs, internships, attrition, and licensure.
+The CSPP Fresno Clinical Psychology PhD program is accredited by the American Psychological Association (APA), which requires that the school provide data on time to completion, program costs, internships, attrition, and licensure.
 Please follow the link below for that data.
 We hope this information will help you to make an informed decision regarding your graduate study.

 * Questions related to a program’s accredited status should be directed to the Commission on Accreditation.